 To maximize this mentoring experience, cooperating teachers will be assigned and asked to complete an online mentor training module.
-Once the cooperating teacher's information has been provided to the Office of Educator Preparation and Accountability, an email will be sent to the cooperating teacher with login instructions.
+Once the cooperating teacher's information has been provided to the Office of Field Experiences, an email will be sent to the cooperating teacher with login instructions.
+Starting 9/1/2023, Texas Education Agency requires the TEA ID of the cooperating teacher, the name and TEA ID of the cooperating teacher must match the records in the clinical teacher's account for certification purposes.